Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Phoenix Scholar

-Periodical for research & scholarship
+Journal for research & scholarship

 Phoenix Scholar showcases the commitment of University of Phoenix faculty, students and alumni to help foster the process of leading research through evidence-based practice.
 It serves as a dynamic and robust platform for sharing research results and outcomes and exploring their relationship to the broader scope of learning and scholarship.

-The Phoenix Scholar is an open-access journal which means that all content is freely available without charge to the user or his/her institution.
-Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
+The Phoenix Scholar is an open-access journal, which means that all content is freely available without charge to the user or his/her institution.
+Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles or use them for any other lawful purpose without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.
 Additionally, there is no charge for researchers who seek to publish within the periodical.

 Current issue